-Philosophy Talk returns to The Marsh Theater in Berkeley on Sunday February 16 for the next two live recordings in our 2013-14 season.
+Philosophy Talk is back at The Marsh Theater in Berkeley on Sunday June 22 for the final two live recordings in our 2013-14 season.

 - 12:00pm - Second-Guessing Ourselves with Sherri Roush

 We like to think of ourselves as self-aware, reflective beings, but psychological studies demonstrate that we’re usually overconfident in the accuracy of our own beliefs.
 Memory, for example, can be extremely unreliable, even when we feel certain we know what happened.
 Surprisingly, when we’re made aware of this, we adjust our level of confidence in ourselves only slightly.
 How, then, can we doubt ourselves in a rational and efficient manner to bring our beliefs closer to reality?
 And, just as importantly, how do we prevent ourselves from falling into the other extreme of constant second guessing?
 John and Ken think twice with Sherri Roush from UC Berkeley, author of Tracking Truth: Knowledge, Evidence, and Science. (buy tickets)

 - 3:00pm - Is Intuition a Guide to Truth? with Alvin Goldman